open-pioneer/trails-starter/docs/RepositoryGuide.md

 Prettier is configured by the `.prettierrc` file and it also respects parts of the `.editorconfig` file.
 It can be integrated into most modern IDEs to keep automatically keep edited files formatted properly.

-[ESLint](https://eslint.org/) runs within the dev server (as a vite plugin) and when pushing to the GitHub repository (within the GitHub actions workflow).
-It checks the code against configured rules (see `.eslintrc`) and fails the build when it detects a code style violation.
-ESLint helps to detect minor style issues (e.g. missing semicolons) and outright programming errors (e.g. wrong usage of react hooks).
+[Oxlint](https://oxc.rs/docs/guide/usage/linter) helps to detect minor style issues (e.g. missing semicolons) and outright programming errors (e.g. wrong usage of React hooks).
+It checks the code against the rules configured in `.oclint.config.ts` and Oxlint is integrated into the pre-commit hooks, so it will automatically check your code before committing.
+Additionally, it is executed when pushing to the GitHub repository (within the GitHub actions workflow).
+It is also recommended to integrate it into your IDE to get immediate feedback while coding.